 At Milawa, call in at the famed Brown Brothers Epicurean Centre and Cellar Door, and sample your way through Milawa Cheese Factory.
 Meet the bold young winemakers at historic Rutherglen, famous for its muscats and fortifieds.

 Detour to the village of Beechworth, built on 19th-century gold rush wealth.
 Explore the historic honey granite buildings, including the courthouse where the final trial of iconic bushranger Ned Kelly commenced.
 Get a taste of Beechworth's booming food and wine scene: try for a reservation at acclaimed Provenance or pop in for pizza and a beer at Bridge Road Brewers.

 Alternatively, break your journey with a pub meal at the Ovens Hotel – replenishing travellers since 1854.

 Travel onwards to Mount Buffalo National Park and its unique rock formations.
 Stretch your legs on a gentle walk to waterfalls, granite formations and lookouts with views of the Australian Alps, or head out on horseback or two wheels.
 Rock climbers will be in their element at the summit of Mount Buffalo, also popular for cross-country or downhill skiing in winter.

 This leg ends at Bright, a beautiful town on the Ovens River, filled with grand deciduous trees that are simply stunning in autumn.
-Mark the first stage of your drive with a memorable meal at Simone's, one of Victoria's most celebrated restaurants.
+Mark the first stage of your drive with a memorable meal and a gin flight at Reed and Co craft distillery and bar-restaurant.